Hifumi Abe: Continued successes and first national title: Grand Prix Tashkent and 2016 All-Japan Championships

-Abe played all-ippon judo for the first time in a senior tournament at the Grand Prix in Tashkent.
+Abe played all-ippon judo for the first time in a senior tournament at the 2015 Tashkent Grand Prix.
 In his first fight, he defeated Turkey's Sinan Sandal by ippon, again using his main ashi waza, ouchi gari.
 He then defeated local Dostonjon Holikulov using a powerful double sleeve grip osoto gari for ippon.

 In the quarter-final, Abe faced France's Alexandre Mariac, and scored a yuko using sode-tsurikomi-goshi.
 He sealed his win using tai otoshi for waza-ari, and connecting to pin Mariac with kesa-gatame for ippon.

-Abe then had another versatility showcase in the semi-final against Mongolia's Altansukh Dovdon.
+Abe then had another versatility showcase in the semi-final against Mongolia's Dovdony Altansükh.
 Abe scored a yuko in just 17 seconds, and then scored a waza-ari with tai otoshi.
-He then attempted to pin Dovdon, but was unsuccessful.
-Abe scored another yuko with his signature skill drop seoi nage, and again attempted to pin, but his leg was latched on by Dovdon.
+He then attempted to pin Dovdony, but was unsuccessful.
+Abe scored another yuko with his signature skill drop seoi nage, and again attempted to pin, but his leg was latched on by Dovdony.
 He scored ippon with a second drop seoi nage and sealed his win.

 Abe defeated China's Ma Duanbin with another powerful double sleeve grip osoto gari to end the fight in just 36 seconds by ippon, becoming tournament champion.

 In his first tournament of 2016, and the first as a university student, Abe competed at his second All-Japan Championships.
 He looked to be on form and reached the semi-final, where he met budding rival Ebinuma.
 It was a critical match as the national championships also serves as a potential qualifier for the Olympics in Rio de Janeiro, and both were potential contenders as Japan's half-lightweight representative.

 Abe was the first to attempt a skill, and managed to throw Ebinuma with sode-tsurikomi-goshi, but was unable to gain a score.
 Abe again attempted a skill, and this time was successful with osoto gari.
 He then connected to kesa gatame to pin Ebinuma, but the senior was able to escape before an ippon could be achieved, but scoring a waza-ari.
 Abe then threw Ebinuma again with sode-tsurikomi-goshi, initially scoring another waza-ari for ippon, but was voided by the referees.
 Abe again attempted a back throw, and was successful for a waza-ari, sending him through to the final and causing an upset.

 With Ebinuma watching from the sidelines, Abe faced Maruyama in the final.
 The fight was very close, and both were level with a shido each, sending the match to golden score.
 After nearly two minutes, a second shido was awarded to Maruyama, earning Abe his first national title.